Consolidation/Change of By-laws

 The consolidated version should not contain images, unless prior approval from NSW LRS has been obtained.
 Prior approval from NSW LRS can be sought be sending an email to NSW LRS setting out why the images are necessary for the Consolidation/Change of By-laws.
-NSW LRS will consider each request as it is made and notes that it can not guarantee the quality of the image once it is scanned.
+NSW LRS will consider each request as it is made and notes that it can not guarantee the quality of the image.

 Current notifications following registration

 Once recorded, all current notifications of by-laws appearing on the common property folio will be removed and the folio of the Register will be updated to refer to the consolidated version.